tiffanynn/CMPE152_FinalProject/README.md

 Our "own" programming language built by ANTLR and Jasmin

+DEPENDENCIES
+1. Make sure antlr-v4 is included in the project structure

 What's inside the repository:
 1. .g4 file that contains the grammars for our language
 2. jasmin.jar to run our code into executable code